Roman Kingdom: Senate

 According to legend, Romulus established the Senate after he founded Rome by personally selecting the most noble men (wealthy men with legitimate wives and children) to serve as a council for the city.
 As such, the Senate was the King's advisory council as the Council of State.
-The Senate was composed of 300 senators, with 100 senators representing each of the three ancient tribes of Rome: the Ramnes (Latins), Tities (Sabines), and Luceres (Etruscans).
+The Senate was composed of three hundred senators, with a hundred senators representing each of the three ancient tribes of Rome: the Ramnes, Tities, and Luceres.
 Within each tribe, a senator was selected from each of the tribe's ten curiae.
 The king had the sole authority to appoint the senators, but this selection was done in accordance with ancient custom.

 Under the monarchy, the Senate possessed very little power and authority as the king held most of the political power of the state and could exercise those powers without the Senate's consent.
 The chief function of the Senate was to serve as the king's council and be his legislative coordinator.
 Once legislation proposed by the king passed the Curiate Assembly, the Senate could either veto it or accept it as law.
 The king was, by custom, to seek the advice of the Senate on major issues.
 However, it was left to him to decide what issues, if any, were brought before them and he was free to accept or reject their advice as he saw fit.
 Only the king possessed the power to convene the Senate, except during the interregnum, during which the Senate possessed the authority to convene itself.